 - If the former spouse is living with or married to another person

 - If the former spouse was found by state court to have been guilty of infidelity

 Apportionment is when the VA divides up the veteran’s disability compensation amount among those who are entitled to a share of it for support purposes.
 The former spouse must file for apportionment from the VA for themselves (if alimony is ordered) and for their dependent children.
+This is available because of the uniformed services former spouses’ protection act.
 The VA approves this filing pending a few key details.

 The VA requires that the applicant and veteran submit financial statements while the spouse is applying for apportionment.
 The veteran’s financial statement shows that the apportionment will not cause undue hardship before it is awarded.
 The apportionment checks then are paid directly from the VA to the former spouse and/or guardian of the dependent children, bypassing the veteran.
 The veteran’s check is reduced by the amount of the apportionment.

 The party receiving the apportionment must meet the above guidelines or they will be required to give up their apportionment and even pay it back if they were, for example, living with another person but still receiving an alimony apportionment check.
 The veteran can also file for a hardship reduction in apportionment if they are unable to meet their basic financial needs at any time.